 A text message from Joe Rogan just became federal drug policy.

-That's the most accurate way to describe what happened when Trump signed an executive order allocating $50 million for psychedelic research.
-The president literally asked "Can I have some?" during the signing ceremony — with Rogan standing in the Oval Office, presumably nodding approvingly.
+The president asked "Can I have some, please?" during the signing ceremony — with Rogan standing in the Oval Office, presumably nodding approvingly.

 We've entered the era where DMT elves have more influence on American healthcare than the American Medical Association.

-The executive order fast-tracks research into ibogaine and psilocybin — compounds that have been studied for decades but suddenly became urgent priorities after a podcast host mentioned them enough times.
-It's policy by proximity, governance by guest list.
+The executive order allocates $50 million through ARPA-H to match state investments in psychedelic research programs, fast-tracking research into ibogaine and psilocybin — compounds that have been studied for decades but suddenly became urgent priorities after a podcast host mentioned them enough times.

 The $50 million isn't trivial money.
 That's funding that could have gone to Alzheimer's research, cancer treatment, or any number of diseases that kill people who can't afford to wait for a podcaster's endorsement.
+Over 14 million American adults have a serious mental illness, and about 8 million are on prescription medication for these conditions.

+The irony is that the president preserved the FDA's role, even as some in his coalition want it dismantled.
 Trump asking "Can I have some?" during a federal policy signing captures something essential about how decisions get made now.
 It's not about evidence or institutional knowledge — it's about whoever had the president's ear last Tuesday.

 — Ish.